 Writing 'bad' checks

 Many banks offer overdraft protection that kicks in if you write a check for more than the balance of your account.
 But writing a check that you know is no good is illegal.
-The risk isn't negligible: Kaplan said some people do get prosecuted for writing bad checks.
+The risk isn't negligible: Kaplan says some people do get prosecuted for writing bad checks.

-"Not only are there criminal penalties involved, but you get put on a list of bad check writers," she said.
+"Not only are there criminal penalties involved, but you get put on a list of bad check writers," she says.
 "A lot of places won't accept your checks, and you may have difficulty opening a bank account again because you've been labeled as a fraudster."